jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

  - In the game, Sciel discovers that Esquie saved her from drowning in the past, thus explaining why he referred to her as "my poor swimmer friend"
  - Modeled as a bounce spell with various bonuses stapled on.

-## Eveque
+## Évêque

 ```
 3RG
 Legendary Creature - Nevron
-Eveque enters with a shield counter.
+Évêque enters with a shield counter.
 (If it would be dealt damage or destroyed, remove a shield counter from it instead.)
-Casts a spell — {2}{R}, {T}: Eveque deals 2 damage to target creature.
+Casts a spell — {2}{R}, {T}: Évêque deals 2 damage to target creature.
 Summons minions — {2}{G}{G}, {T}: Create two 1/1 green Nevron creature tokens named Abbest.

 4/4